Journey to Babel: Reception

 In 1996, for the franchise's 30th anniversary, TV Guide ranked "Journey to Babel" No. 5 on its list of the 10 best Star Trek episodes.

 Io9's 2014 listing of the top 100 Star Trek episodes placed "Journey to Babel" as the 39th best episode of all series up to that time, out of over 700 episodes; they noted this episode introduces Spock's parents and has a focus on diplomacy.

 In 2015, SyFy ranked this episode as one of the top ten essential Star Trek original series Spock episodes.
 The next year, they also ranked guest stars Mark Lenard, as Sarek, and Jane Wyatt, as Amanda, as the third best guest stars on the original series.

 In 2016, The Hollywood Reporter rated "Journey to Babel" as the 15th best episode of the original series.
 The episode introduced Spock's parents, Sarek and Amanda, who never again appeared in the series, but became major characters across the Star Trek franchise.
 Sarek is the father of Spock's half-brother Sybok (introduced in Star Trek V: The Final Frontier), and both adopted Michael Burnham (introduced in Star Trek: Discovery) as an older sister to Spock.

 In 2016, The Washington Post ranked this episode the ninth best live-action episode of the Star Trek franchise, citing "the tricky politics" of Spock's family, the Federation politics, and Mark Lenard's performance as Sarek.

 In 2016, Business Insider ranked "Journey to Babel" the 7th best episode of the original series.

 In 2016, Newsweek ranked "Journey to Babel" as one of the best episodes of the original series.
-They note the episode features the Star Trek franchise aliens, Vulcans, Andorians, and Tellarites in additions to humans going to space conference.
+They note the episode features the Star Trek franchise aliens, Vulcans, Andorians, and Tellarites in additions to humans going to a space conference.
 They note the episode is a sort of teaching moment, about the Federation, politics, and Spock's relationship with his parents.

 In 2016, Vox rated this one of the top 25 essential episodes of all Star Trek.

 In 2017, Inverse recommended "Journey to Babel" as "essential watching" for Star Trek: Discovery.

+In 2019, Nerdist included this episode on their "Best of Spock" binge-watching guide.

 In 2020, ScreenRant ranked this the 8th best episode of the original series (TOS), praising it for having "a bit of everything that makes TOS great.
 Creative and interesting aliens, political tension and resolution, personal drama, and high-stakes adventure."